bastiendmt/Bastiendmt/README.md

 ## Hi there 👋
-I'm a French **developer** evolving towards **managerial responsibilities** keeping a foot in tech.
+I'm a French **JavaScript developer**.
+I'm aspiring to aquire **managerial responsibilities** medium term 💻

+I also love design ✏ and project management 📊

 I always pay attention to details and a clear organization in order to aim for perfection.

 Specalized in **web development** and **React**.